mjtsai1974/DevBlog/_posts/2017-12-29-intro-gamma-dist.md

 </p>

 ### The Gamma Function <font color="Red">$\Gamma$</font>
 >It is very important in the gamma distribution, first of all, we take not only a glance over it, but go through some of the major properties of it.
-The gamma function comes in definition:
+The gamma function comes in the definition:
 >$\Gamma(\alpha)$=$\int_0^\infty x^{\alpha-1}\cdot e^{-x}\operatorname dx$, where $\alpha>0$.
 >
 >Taking advantage of <font color="DeepSkyBlue">integration by part</font>: